roytang/blog/content/posts/2006/02/a-numbers-puzzle.md

 url: /2006/02/a-numbers-puzzle/
 ---

 Some people I know enjoy puzzles.
-(So do I.) Here&'s a neat one:
+(So do I.) Here's a neat one:

 1. 85